ontola/apex-rs/README.md

 ## Add seed

-Apex requires a seed in its database.
+Apex-RS requires a seed in its database.
 You can set this using `psql` or a tool like PGAdmin.

 1. `psql -U postgres`